Encouraging your recipients to engage with their credentials is great strategy for brand awareness. Here's how you can increase it.

 This is one of the most important factors that affects engagement.
 The more you work with your recipients to educate them on the features and benefits of their new digital credential, the more likely they are to engage.
 Some ideas for helping to educate them include:

 - A webpage on your site / course pages dedicated to Accredible credentials.

 Need help getting started with this?
 We have some copy you can direct students to, or customize to communicate how your recipients should engage with their credentials: https://www.accredible.com/accredible-issuing-partners/

 - Send an email blast before the certificate is sent to advise your recipients when it will arrive and what to do with it.
 You can do this with the email provider/method that you use to communicate with your recipients.
-Encourage them to share the credential after receiving it on social media channels, etc.

 - Take some time before & during your course to explain Accredible credentials to your recipients.